Custom Search

 “`I figured when he moved in, fantastic.
 I've got good quiet neighbours,'” Oliver said in an interview from Costa Rica yesterday.

-“`I would have thought with his problems he would have liked to keep a low profile but the next thing we know he's having parties.
-All the neighbours are pissed off.'”
+“`I would have thought with his problems he would have liked to keep a low profile but the next thing we know he's having parties. all the neighbours are pissed off.'”

 “Oliver said he and other neighbours have complained about Lafleur's partying ways to the apartment's management company and to the security guards but have so far been unable to force him out.